At a Glance

 Overview

-We are looking for an enthusiastic innovative Dietitian who would like to work as part of a team delivering a wide range of nutrition and dietetic care within the Stroke Pathway in Cornwall.
+We are looking for an enthusiastic, innovative Dietitian to work as part of a team delivering a wide range of nutrition and dietetic care within the Stroke Pathway in Cornwall.
 This vacancy is for a permanent Band 6 inpatient Dietitian post (17 hours per week) based at Camborne Redruth Community Hospital.
-The remit will be to contribute to the service under the guidance of the lead dietitian, professional lead and operational manager, including one-to-one consultations with patients and engagement with multi-professional colleagues across a large geographic area.

 Responsibilities

-- To work as a senior autonomous practitioner providing dietetic support and advice to patients and Health Professionals with a wide clinical remit.
+- Senior autonomous practitioner providing dietetic support and advice to patients and health professionals with a wide clinical remit.

-- To manage junior staff and support the lead and professional Dietitians.
+- Managing junior staff and supporting the lead and professional Dietitians.

-- To keep accurate records in accordance with CFT and Health Professions Council regulations/policy.
+- Maintaining accurate records in accordance with CFT and Health Professions Council regulations/policy.

 We are an NHS community and mental health provider Trust based in Cornwall and the Isles of Scilly.
-We deliver community and hospital-based care to improve people\’s physical and mental health, and we provide specialist support to people with dementia or a learning disability.
-We work in peopleβs homes, in community clinics and bases, and some staff work from one of our 13 community hospitals.
-Our aspiration is to have great people, provide great care, be a great place to work and a great partner.
+We deliver community and hospital-based care and provide specialist support to people with dementia or a learning disability.
+The Trust works in peopleβs homes, community clinics and bases, with some staff based in 13 community hospitals.
+We aim to have great people, provide great care, be a great place to work and be a great partner.
+Approximately 568,000 people live here, with care pathways linked to Devon for certain acute services; the area experiences seasonal increases in demand.

 #J-18808-Ljbffr